arut/nginx-live-module/README.rst

 publishing and when trying to subscribe to a missing stream when not in persistent mode.

-The ``persistent`` parameter enables persistent mode.
+The ``persistent`` parameter enables the persistent mode.
 In this mode a subscriber is allowed to be connected to a stream not currently published by any publisher.
 By default, a new subscriber is only allowed to connect to a currently active stream and is automatically disconnected when the stream publisher disconnects.

-The ``consistent`` parameter enables consistent mode.
+The ``consistent`` parameter enables the consistent mode.
 In this mode it is not allowed for a data stream fragment to be skipped if a subscriber is too slow.
 Once a missing fragment is detected, subscriber is disconnected to avoid data inconsistency.
 By default, inconsistency is allowed, which is normal for streaming MPEG-TS.
 For stricter protocols this parameter should be enabled to enforce consistency.